spacetelescope/stwcs/doc/headerlet_tsr/source/hdrlet_tsr.rst

 ====================
 A `headerlet` is a self-consistent definition of a single WCS including all distortion for all chips/detectors of a single exposure.
-This is different from alternate WCS defined in Greisen, E. W., and Calabretta (Paper I) [3]_ in that by definition all alternate WCSs share the same distortion model while headerlets may be based on different distortion models.
+This is different from alternate WCS defined in Greisen, E. W., and Calabretta (Paper I) [Greisen]_ in that by definition all alternate WCSs share the same distortion model while headerlets may be based on different distortion models.
 A headerlet does not include alternate WCSs.
 It is stored as a multi-extension FITS file following the structure of the science file.